 However, there is also a prevalent “get stuff done” imperative.
 I learned my ways of working in a world where if you didn’t think critically at the start, you could waste a lot of time.
 I mean, years.
 A career even.
 I suppose the FT equivalent would be buying up sub-prime mortgages.

-As I watch the students and postdocs around me exploit the productivity gains of rapidily-improving AI tools to solve problems, write code, test hypotheses, develop and validate new techniques – “get stuff done” – I have two concerns.
+As I watch the students and postdocs around me exploit the productivity gains of rapidly-improving AI tools to solve problems, write code, test hypotheses, develop and validate new techniques – “get stuff done” – I have two concerns.

 One is simply that I can’t compete at certain tasks any more and probably shouldn’t try.
 This has always happened to professors ever since there have been students, but I enjoy coding so it makes me a bit selfishly sad.